 The College has no formal Reserves policy but recognises the importance of reserves in the financial stability of any organisation and ensures that there are adequate reserves to support the college's core activities.
-The College will, if necessary, continue to use its reserves to support improvements and modifications to its accommodation in line with its Accommodation Strategy along with the general upgrading of the College facilities and to protect itself from the short term effect of risks materialising.
-The College has no capital project earmarked for 2022/23.
+The College will, if necessary, continue to use its reserves to support improvements and modifications to its accommodation in line with its Accommodation Strategy along with the general upgrading of the College facilities and to protect itself from the short-term effect of risks materialising.
+During early 2024/25 the completion of the T Level projects in Construction and Health and Care will take place and the facilities will be in use by the curriculum.

-PRINCIPAL RISKS AND UNCERTAINTIES
+STRATEGIC REPORT PRINCIPAL RISKS AND UNCERTAINTIES